dsavransky/EXOSIMS/documentation/install.rst

 .. note::

      Installing EXOSIMS via pip will automatically install all required and optional packages listed above, except for cython and matplotlib.
-If cython is already present on the system, the cythonized components of EXOSIMS will be compiled automatically, otherwise they will be ignored.
+If cython and numpy are already present on the system, the cythonized components of EXOSIMS will be compiled automatically, otherwise they will be ignored.
 Note that this does not represent any loss of functionality, as these components are drop-in replacements for native python implementations.
 The only difference in execution will be an increase in total run time.

 Option 2: Manually Add EXOSIMS to PYTHONPATH (not recommended)
 ----------------------------------------------------------------